 Drafting Clear Instructions

-To prevent potential abuse or misunderstandings, it’s vital to draft clear and specific instructions for your attorney.
-This includes detailing your preferences for asset management, investment strategies, and any specific wishes regarding your estate.
-Clear guidance can help prevent misinterpretation and ensure your attorney acts in your best interests.
+To prevent potential abuse or misunderstandings, it’s vital to include clear preferences and restrictions within your LPA.
+This includes detailing your wishes for asset management, your approach to investments, and any specific instructions regarding your property or savings.
+Clear guidance can help prevent misinterpretation and ensure your attorney acts within the boundaries you’ve set.

 Regularly Reviewing the Agreement